kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

   Action FailurePolicyAction `json:"action"`
   // The requirement on the job failure reasons.
 The requirement
   // is satisfied if at least one reason matches the list.
-  // Each unique failure reason can only be associated with one FailurePolicyRule.
+  // The rules are evaluated in order, and the first matching
+  // rule is executed.
   // An empty list applies the rule to any job failure reason.
   // +kubebuilder:validation:UniqueItems:true
   OnJobFailureReasons []string `json:"onJobFailureReasons"`
-  // TargetReplicatedJobs are the names of the replicated jobs the operator will apply to.
+  // TargetReplicatedJobs are the names of the replicated jobs the operator applies to.
-  // A null or empty list will apply to all replicatedJobs.
+  // An empty list will apply to all replicatedJobs.
   // +optional
   // +listType=atomic
   // +kubebuilder:validation:UniqueItems